 But – there’s something you should know.
-There’s lots going on behind the scenes of online stores, with ‘dynamic pricing’ where highly sought after products’ prices can fluctuate over a matter of minutes!!
+There are a lot of things going on behind the scenes of online stores, such as ‘dynamic pricing.’
+Basically, the prices of highly sought-after products can fluctuate over a matter of minutes!!
 Crazy right?

 So how do you make sure you’re getting the best deals?
 Check out these tips below: